 It is not certain whether it was the heat from the Lexington Lookouts or something else that brought Office Ludlow into the picture.
 There is much of recent Mission history that can’t be traced with empirical facts.
 It is a history that is at times sensed more than actually verifiably known.

-While raising rents were driving out Latino and working class renters in the neighborhood, the situation with the bars was more complicated.
-Because of the moratorium on liquor licenses, one could not simply but a bar in the Mission, no matter how much money you had.
+While raising rents were driving out Latino and working-class renters in the neighborhood, the situation with the bars was more complicated.
+Because of the moratorium on liquor licenses, one could not simply put a bar in the Mission, no matter how much money you had.
 A bar would need to close and sell their license first.
 This is where Ludlow came in.

 Ludlow had announced to the New Mission News in 1996 that he was going to shut down all the bars on his “bad bars list” which he gave to the paper to print.
 One by one, Ludlow fined and ticketed the bars until he had, in fact, closed many of them.
 Then, new buyers came in to the neighborhood and bought up the liquor licenses at a bargain.

 Perhaps coincidentally, all the bars on this list were Latino owned and operated, and the new buyers were young and white.
-Ludlow, whose father had father’s father had been Irish SFPD cops, now avenged Brodnik and McGoran in the Mission.
+Ludlow, whose father’s father had been an Irish SFPD cop, now avenged Brodnik and McGoran in the Mission.
 Instead of a two-foot rubber hose, he carried a citation book.